paypal/paypal-checkout-components/README.md

 ### [Simple Javascript Button Integration](./docs/button-simple.md)

-This integration lets you specify all of your payment parameters all at once, to render a button onto the page.
+This integration lets you specify all of your payment parameters all at once on the client side, to render a button onto the page.
+When the customer clicks on the button, the PayPal Checkout flow will be invoked.
+The payment will then be automatically completed once the buyer clicks the pay button, then you can take your buyer to a success page.

 ### [Advanced Javascript Button Integration](./docs/button-advanced.md)

-This component renders a PayPal button onto your page, which will take care of opening up PayPal for you and guiding your customer through the payment process.
-After the payment is complete, we will notify you using a javascript callback, and you can take your customer to a success page.
+This integration requires you to manually create a payment token using the [PayPal REST API](./docs/paypal-rest-api.md) on your server side.
+After the buyer has authorized the payment, we will notify you using a javascript callback.
+You are then responsible for calling the [PayPal REST API](./docs/paypal-rest-api.md) again to complete the payment, then you can take your buyer to a success page.

 -----